OnePageCRM/OnePageCRM.github.io/_posts/2014-07-16-fish-shell.md

  -  sublime
  -  node

+The default theme is great - it gives a nice neat command line prompt and git repository information in the command prompt.
+As I use a mix of Mercurial and Git, I decided to change this theme slightly to also show Mercurial repo information on the command prompt.
-Copied from the default `robbyrussell` theme and adds better support Mercurial repositories.
+I copied my theme from the default `robbyrussell` theme.

-#####  Theme Characteristics

-* Displays git and mercurial information in the command prompt when available.
-* Neat arrow for shell prompt indicator.
-* If the last command was failed, the indicator would be red, otherwise it's green.

 Click on the link below to see the full code for my theme.

 <div class="panel panel-default">
   <div class="panel-heading">